 Their first NCAA championship run was capped off with a win over La Salle.
 Bill Russell was named the tournament’s most valuable player, while Jones earned a spot on the all-tournament team after dropping game-high 24 points in the finals.
 The Dons posted a 29-0 record on their way to a second consecutive NCAA championship, with Russell recording a monstrous 26-27 double-double in the title game against Iowa.
 Russell and Jones made the All-WCC Team, with Russ named to the all-tournament team.

 The duo made the USA team in the 1956 Olympics in Melbourn, Australia, with Russell being the team captain.
 The USA had the unbeaten 8-0 run, winning another gold medal after beating the Soviet Union in finals once again, behind Jones’s and Russels’s combined efforts of 29 points.

-Jerry Lucas started his winning run at the Ohio State University, after beating the University of California in the finals of the tournament during his freshman year.
+Jerry Lucas started his winning run at the Ohio State University after beating the University of California in the tournament’s finals during his freshman year.
 Lucas led his team to a blowout win with a 16 points performance.
 His play got him to the all-tournament team, along with Cinncinati’s Oscar Robertson.

-Lucas was selected to the 1960 Olympics U.S. Basketball team with the likes of Jerry West and already mentioned Big O. Luke played a key role in the success of the team and helped them complete another undefeated run to capture their fifth gold medal.
-They did it in a dominating fashion, with an average margin of 42.4 points.
+Lucas was selected to the 1960 Olympics U.S. Basketball team with the likes of Jerry West and already mentioned Big O. Luke played a key role in the team’s success and helped them complete another undefeated run to capture their fifth gold medal.
+Moreover, they did it in a dominating fashion, with an average margin of 42.4 points.